axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-express/index.rst

 For the information email, the user sees an Email client UI, where several information related to the process can be added.
 Furthermore, the user must define a comma separated list of addresses.
-In addition, the user can define a â€œresponse toâ€� email.
+In addition, the user can define a "response to" email.

 .. figure:: images/express-workflow-email-editor.png